Donald Kaplan, CCP, PSP

 Prior to joining The Rhodes Group, Don worked as a scientist and primary data analyst in the litigation department at RJ Lee Group, where he was involved in a multi-billion dollar insurance litigation concerning the environmental contamination of a New York City building as a direct result of the collapse of the World Trade Towers.

 Don is a Certified Cost Professional (CCP) and a Planning and Scheduling Professional (PSP).
-He graduated with a Bachelor of Science degree in Physics from the University of Massachusetts – Amherst.
+He graduated with a Bachelor of Science in Physics from the University of Massachusetts – Amherst.